lee-dohm/lee-dohm.github.io/colophon.md

 I write all of the articles in [Sublime Text 3][sublime] and publish them via [git][git] to [GitHub Pages][pages].
 I write everything on my 27" mid-2011 iMac running OS X Mountain Lion.
 I use the [das Keyboard Professional for Mac][das-keyboard] for all my typing.

 I'm using [Twitter Bootstrap][bootstrap] for the theme of the site.
+The top navigation bar style was generated from the [Twitter Bootstrap 3 Navbar Generator][generator].
+I chose [Tardis Blue][tardis-blue] and white as my colors for it.

 All of the source code for the site is available on [GitHub][source].